rajatvd/NeuralODE/README.md

-# Neural ODE and Adversarial Attacks
+# Neural ODEs and Adversarial Attacks

 Code for my blog post on [Neural ODEs and Adversarial Attacks](https://rajatvd.github.io/Neural-ODE-Adversarial/) in which I train neural ODEs on MNIST with different end times and compare their adversarial robustness.
 I also adversarially train a neural ODE and investigate how this affects its dynamics.
 It seems like adversarially trained ODEs map different classes of inputs to different equilibria or steady states of the ODE.